arommers/CPP_Modules/01/ex06/README.md

 - The switch statement evaluates the expression and compares it with the values specified in each case.
 - If a match is found, the corresponding block of code is executed.
 - The default case is optional and is executed when none of the specified case values matches the expression.
+- The break statement is crucial to exit the switch block and prevent fall-through to subsequent cases.

+For our assignment however we don't want Harl to stop after one message.
+We do want the code to cascade further and execute every case from that point on beyond.
+We just need to give Harl a starting point to start rambling.
+This also means that the default evalution will be true and that block of code would also be executed.

+As you can see in our revised complain function below, we did include a break at the last case.
+We did not include a default case to catch anything that didn't match any of the cases, which I admit, is a bit sloppy.

 ---
 ### Quick Links